 Rice with Cannellini Beans, Celery, and Carrot

-Tips for rice with cannellini beans: If you have time available, it is preferable to cook dried cannellini beans, which have even more flavor than canned ones.
-The pressure cooker helps save time and effort.
-If soaked for a few hours, they cook even better.
-Peek at Pinterest from The Cook Who Recovers
+Tips for rice with cannellini beans: If you have time, it’s preferable to cook dried cannellini beans as they have even more flavor than canned ones.
+The pressure cooker also helps us save time and effort.
+If you soak them for a few hours, they cook even better.
+Come and check out Pinterest from The Recovering Cook

 Author image